quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## No Reneging

-QUIC ACKs contain information that is similar to TCP SACK ({{?RFC6675}}), but QUIC does not allow any acknowledged packet to be reneged, greatly simplifying implementations on both sides and reducing memory pressure on the sender.
+QUIC ACK frames contain information similar to that in TCP Selective Acknowledgements (SACKs, {{?RFC2018}}).
+However, QUIC does not allow a packet acknowledgement to be reneged, greatly simplifying implementations on both sides and reducing memory pressure on the sender.

 ## More ACK Ranges